Red buckeye (Aesculus pavia) has bright red flowers. The flowers of this native shrub are a favorite of hummingbirds and butterflies in early spring.

 In the southeast, it blooms in late March and early April, and you can hear the hummingbirds buzzing around the blooms.

 The red buckeye always catches my eye when it is blooming.
 These tall shrubs are usually covered in red blooms.
-This weekend there was a good hatching of eastern black swallowtails in my area and I saw many of them feeding at the red buckeye flowers.
+This weekend there were many eastern black swallowtails in my area, and I saw them feeding on the tall red flowers.

-The leaves of red buckeye are palmately compound, meaning they have five leaflets arranged like the fingers of a hand.
-The leaflets all connect to one stem, which is attached to the branch.
-Leaves are between 5 and 10 inches across and are oppositely arranged on the limbs.
-Red buckeye is deciduous, meaning leaves with fall off in autumn.
+The leaves are palmately compound, meaning they have five leaflets arranged like the fingers of a hand.
+The leaflets connect to one stem, which is attached to the branch.
+Leaves are 5 and 10 inches across and oppositely arranged on the limbs.
+It is deciduous, meaning leaves fall off in autumn.

 The flowers are between 3 to 8 inches long and are bright red.
-They are really beautiful and as one of the earliest bloomers in the spring, really make a show in the forests and parks.
-Hummingbirds, bees, and butterflies love these flowers and you will see them buzzing around.
+They are beautiful and, as one of the earliest bloomers in the spring, really show out in the forests and parks.
+Hummingbirds, bees, and butterflies love these flowers, and you will see them buzzing around.

 The seeds of the buckeye are poisonous.

-Hummingbirds, bees, and butterflies love the flowers of the red buckeye and you will see them buzzing around.
-The flowers are blooming during the hummingbird migration and are a valuable food source.
+Hummingbirds, bees, and butterflies love these flowers, and you will see them buzzing around.
+The flowers bloom during the hummingbird migration and are a valuable food source.

-You can propagate red buckeye from cuttings or from seeds.
-The seeds don’t store well, so sow as soon as the casings are starting to show cracks.
+You can propagate this shrub from cuttings or seeds.
+The seeds don’t store well, so plant them as soon as the casings are starting to show cracks.
 They quickly grow.